duyentran7270/duyentran7270/README.md

 - 👀 I’m interested in applying machine learning method on medicine and finance/banking industry.
 - 🌱 I’m currently learning Deep Learning, Neural Network and NLP
 - 💞️ I’m looking to collaborate on any interesting projects, especially in medicine and investment projects.
-- 📫 Feel free to contact me at tntd7270@gmail.com
+- 📫 Feel free to contact me at tntd7270@gmail.com or nguyen.td.tran7270@gmail.com

 <!---
 duyentran7270/duyentran7270 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.